DustVoice/DustArch/DustArch.typ

 === Use `dotfiles` for a base config

-To provide myself with a base configuration, which I can then extend, I maintain a `dotfiles` repository, which contains all kinds of configurations.
+To provide myself with a base configuration, which I can then extend, I maintain a `dotfiles` repository (on my self-hosted GitLab instance, mirrored of course), which contains all kinds of configurations.

 The special thing about this `dotfiles` repository is that it _is_ my home folder.
 By using a curated `.gitignore` file, I'm able only to include the configuration files I want to keep between installs into the repository and ignore everything else.